phthallo/phthallo.github.io/_posts/2024-03-09-static-site-portfolio.md

 [^1]: I tried it about a [about a year ago](https://github.com/phthallo/studio).
 It fulfilled maybe one of the criteria.
 [^2]: Gotta love [msys2](https://www.msys2.org/).
 [^3]: The build failed here because I forgot to add alt text to my photos, which is essential towards increasing the accessibility of my website.
+[^4]: Once, I went looking to see if there was a [tool](https://github.com/nektos/act) to let me run the GitHub workflow locally (instead of having to commit and push) to check for errors.
+A couple hours later, I had installed Docker, installed the Windows Subsystem for Linux (Debian), upgraded to Windows 10 Pro, updated to Windows 10 22H2, and right now, I'm setting up a virtual machine.
+Can you tell I get distracted really easily?